-Fig 3A shows 5 randomly selected participants' pain ratings on every trial of the experiment.
-Note that each of 8 skin sites received its first stimulation during trials 1 to 8, and its second and third stimulations during trials 9 to 16 and 17 to 24, respectively.
-Whereas the effects of stimulus temperature are easily noticeable in these plots, the effects of temporal adaptation are more difficult to detect because of the trial-by-trial variation in stimulus temperature and the noise inherent in single-trial/single-participant data.
-To examine the systematic changes in pain ratings over the course of the 24 stimulation trials, above and beyond effects of stimulus intensity, we regressed out the effects of temperature (ie, we removed the variance in pain ratings that was accounted for by the linear and quadratic effects of temperature) and plotted the group-mean temperature-adjusted pain ratings on each trial of the experiment (Fig 3B).
-Fig 3B indicates that 1) there was an overall decrease in pain ratings across the 3 successive 8-trial series (site-specific habituation), and 2) pain ratings gradually increased (site-nonspecific sensitization) during the first, but not during the second and third, stimulation series.
-We will formally test these observations in the next 2 subsections, using a multilevel regression analysis and our dynamic model, respectively.
+Fig. 3A shows five randomly selected participants' pain ratings on every trial of the experiment.
+Note that each of 8 skin sites received their first stimulation during trials 1-8, and their second and third stimulation during trials 9-16 and 17-24, respectively.
+Whereas the effects of stimulus temperature are easily noticeable in these plots, the effects of temporal adaptation are more difficult to detect due to the trial-by trial variation in stimulus temperature and the noise inherent in single-trial/single-participant data.
+To examine the systematic changes in pain ratings over the course of the 24 stimulation trials, above and beyond effects of stimulus intensity, we regressed out the effects of temperature (i.e., we removed the variance in pain ratings that was accounted for by the linear and quadratic effects of temperature) and plotted the group-mean temperature-adjusted pain ratings on each trial of the experiment (Figure 3B).
+Figure 3B indicates that (i) there was an overall decrease in pain ratings across the three successive 8-trial series (site-specific habituation), and (ii) pain ratings gradually increased (site-nonspecific sensitization) during the first, but not during the second and third, stimulation series.
+We will formally test these observations in the next two subsections, using a multi-level regression analysis and our dynamic model, respectively.

-Regression Results
+Regression results